-The standard rooms are modern and pretty big, with a soothing green and earth tone motif that feels refreshing when coming in from the buzzy casino floor.
-My room’s wall-to-wall windows faced The Strip, and when I walked in at night, the sight of the casinos literally stopped me in the doorway.
-I know it’s really extra, but I gasped out loud.
+The standard rooms are modern, tasteful, and big, with a soothing earth tone motif highlighted with cool colors.
+It feels refreshing when coming in from the buzzy casino floor.
+My room’s wall-to-wall windows faced The Strip, and when I walked in at night, the sight of the casino lights literally stopped me in the doorway.
+I know it’s really extra to admit this, but I gasped out loud.
 And then I wandered around my room with the lights off for 15 minutes because I didn’t want to spoil the view.

 That’s great, but what about the important stuff: Are the amenities worth stealing?

-The soaps and shampoos smell good.
-I packed my entire supply every morning so housekeeping would give me a full refill.
-Standard rooms don’t have minibars, suites do, but who needs a minibar when the front entrance is literally an Eataly?
+The soaps and shampoos smell really good.
+I packed my entire supply every morning, so housekeeping would give me a full refill.
+Standard rooms don’t have minibars, suites do; but who needs a minibar when the front entrance is literally an Eataly?

 How’s the food?

-Besides Eataly, there are a bunch of restaurants, from Starbucks to a steakhouse called Bavette’s.
-Primrose, located off the casino, has a French country vibe, and the plush furniture and flowery decor are just girly enough to be really fun.
-The outdoor patio (photo above) was closed, but I talked them into letting me have a table outside under the trees, and seriously it was my favorite part of the trip.
-Beautiful setting, excellent service, and the pancakes came with a dollop of almond whipped cream.
-I’m sure the braised short ribs are delicious, but Primrose serves breakfast all day.
-And I had skipped that bread station in Eataly.
+There are a bunch of other restaurants besides Eataly, from Starbucks to a steakhouse called Bavette’s.
+Primrose is a cafe located off the casino, and it has a French country vibe, with plush furniture and a flowery decor that are just girly enough to be fun.
+The outdoor patio (photo above) is often closed because of the Las Vegas heat, but I talked them into letting me have a table outside under the trees, and seriously it was my favorite part of the trip: beautiful setting, excellent service, and the pancakes came with a dollop of almond whipped cream.
+I’m sure the braised short ribs are delicious, but Primrose serves breakfast all day, and I had skipped that bread station in Eataly.
 I figured I deserved pancakes.